Which Astronomical Phenomenon Did Mark Twain Predict Would Coincide With His Death?

 Despite missing the show, Twain maintained an affinity for the comet and often joked that he came into the world with it and he’d go out of the world with it, too.
 In 1909 he wrote:

-He lived a long life and, true to his word, at the age of 74 he died of a heart attack — The date was April 21 1910, a single day after the comet’s closest passage to Earth.
+He lived a long life and, true to his word, at the age of 74 he died of a heart attack on April 21, 1910—a single day after the comet’s bright and spectacular passage by Earth.